3rd UN-Inter-Agency Meeting on the Safety of Journalists and the Issue of Impunity

 Underlining the multi-stakeholder approach of the UN Plan of Action, representatives from different UN Agencies, Member States, international and regional organizations, academia, and media practitioners themselves will be participating at the meeting.
 The breadth and depth of the issues on the safety of journalists require a broad coalition of different stakeholders.
 Their collective proficiency and resources provide a thorough and broad perspective which is necessary in achieving the overall objective.

 The first UN-Inter-Agency Meeting took place in September 2011 at UNESCO’s headquarters in Paris where the plan was first drafted.
 A second UN Inter-Agency meeting took place in Vienna in November 2012 where a comprehensive Implementation Strategy was adopted.
 The strategy included over 120 concrete actions that could be taken on the protection of journalists and its related issues.
 The Implementation Strategy will serve as the basis for the review process.

 Additionally, on 3 November 2014 a ‘Seminar and Inter-Regional Dialogue on the Protection of Journalists’ will be co-organized by UNESCO, Council of Europe, Centre for Freedom of the Media and the European Lawyer’s Union.
 Representatives from civil society to intergovernmental organisations will examine the current legal standards of protection for journalists and discuss the course of action to improve the international framework for their safety and to eradicate impunity.

+The concept note, programme agenda, and other practical information are available here.
 For more information regarding the 3rd UN-Inter-Agency Meeting on the Safety of Journalists and the Issue of Impunity, please contact Mr Ming Kuok LIM (mk.lim(at)unesco.org) with copy to Mr Gerwin DE ROY (g.de-roy(at)unesco.org).

 <- Back to: News articles